-As of June 30, 2014, Asure's principal source of liquidity consisted of \$2,005 of current cash and cash equivalents, future cash generated from operations and amounts available for borrowing under our Wells Fargo revolver discussed in Note 6 - Notes Payable.
+As of September 30, 2014, Asure's principal source of liquidity consisted of \$1,637 of current cash and cash equivalents, future cash generated from operations and amounts available for borrowing under our Wells Fargo revolver discussed in Note 6 - Notes Payable.
 We believe that we have and/or will generate sufficient cash for our short- and long-term needs, including meeting the requirements of our Term Loan, and the related debt covenant requirements.
 Based on current internal projections, we believe that we currently have and/or will generate sufficient cash for our operational needs, including any required debt payments, for at least the next twelve months.

 Management is focused on growing our existing product offering as well as our customer base to increase our recurring revenues.
 We have made and will continue to explore additional strategic acquisitions.
-In July 2014 we acquired all of the outstanding common stock of FotoPunch, Inc. and in August 2014 we acquired substantially all the assets of Roomtag, LLC, as discussed in Note 10 - Subsequent Events.
+In July 2014, we acquired all of the outstanding common stock of FotoPunch, Inc. and in August 2014, we acquired substantially all the assets of Roomtag, LLC.
 We expect to fund any future acquisitions with equity, available cash, future cash from operations, or debt from outside sources.